goko897/real-time-railway-wagon-weigh-analysis/README.md

 With robust security features and real-time analytics, this system provides an innovative solution for efficient freight management in rail transport.

-# Setting Up the Virtual Environment to start application
+# Setting Up the Virtual Environment to start application (Windows only)
 Follow these steps to create and activate a virtual environment using **virtualenv**.

 # 1. Change terminal to working directory